 C is very efficient in terms of memory management and is very fast.
 It was designed for UNIX OS, so it was essential for a C program to run quickly and with a limited amount of memory.

 Portability of C Programs

 Code written in C is extremely Portable.
-What this means is, a program written in C can run in a wide variety of operating systems with little or no modifications.
+What this means is, that a program written in C can run in a wide variety of operating systems with little or no modifications.